Beginning the East Coast Trail: Portugal Cove to Bauline

 For example, if you zoom in on the photo below you can see the light line of the path on the side of the hill ....

-As it started to rain and the wind picked up the steepness of the ridge and our extreme proximity to the edge almost persuaded us to turn back or set up camp early on Piccos Ridge.
+As it started to rain the wind picked up the steepness of the ridge and our extreme proximity to the edge almost persuaded us to turn back or set up camp early on Piccos Ridge.
 However, with no place to stop on the steep slope, we had little choice but to continue onward as the temperature started to drop.

 steep rope climb on East Coast Trail